gilbarbara/logos/README.md

 Please add your requests in the issues preferably with links to the vector files.

 ## Tips for working with SVGs
-• Always convert borders to paths.
+* Always convert borders to paths.
 They use a fixed size and behave strangely when resized.
-• Join all the paths into one and use it as a background/mask.
+* Join all the paths into one and use it as a background/mask.
 Or at least overlap your paths.

+#### Minify

+Online with [SVGOMG](https://jakearchibald.github.io/svgomg/) or in your toolchain with [svgo](https://github.com/svg/svgo).

 *All logos appearing on the site are the property of their respective owners.*